UTEP looks for home win vs FIU | WTOP

-BOTTOM LINE: UTEP looks for its fourth straight win over Florida International at Don Haskins Center.
+BOTTOM LINE: UTEP looks for its fifth straight win over Florida International at Don Haskins Center.
 The last victory for the Panthers at UTEP was a 79-69 win on Jan.
 23, 2016.

-VETERAN PRESENCE: Senior leadership could play a big role in the outcome of this game.
-Souley Boum, Bryson Williams and Tydus Verhoeven have combined to score 55 percent of UTEP’s points this season and 61 percent of the team’s points over its last five games.
-For Florida International, Tevin Brewer, Dimon Carrigan, Radshad Davis and Eric Lovett have collectively accounted for 41 percent of all Florida International scoring.
+SAVVY VETERANS: Both of these teams have depended heavily on their seniors this year.
+Souley Boum, Bryson Williams and Tydus Verhoeven have collectively scored 54 percent of UTEP’s points this season and 57 percent of the team’s points over its last five games.
+For Florida International, Tevin Brewer, Dimon Carrigan, Radshad Davis and Eric Lovett have combined to account for 41 percent of all Florida International scoring.

-KEY CONTRIBUTOR: Antonio Daye, Jr. has made or assisted on 47 percent of all Florida International field goals over the last three games.
-The junior guard has accounted for 25 field goals and 12 assists in those games.
+SPARKING THE OFFENSE: Boum has either made or assisted on 45 percent of all UTEP field goals over the last three games.
+Boum has 20 field goals and 10 assists in those games.

-YET TO WIN: The Panthers are 0-7 when they score 66 points or fewer and 9-5 when they exceed 66 points.
-The Miners are 0-9 when they fail to score more than 68 points and 8-1 on the season, otherwise.
+WINLESS WHEN: The Panthers are 0-8 when they score 66 points or fewer and 9-5 when they exceed 66 points.
+The Miners are 0-9 when they fail to score more than 68 points and 9-1 on the season, otherwise.

-COLD SPELL: Florida International has lost its last four road games, scoring 59.8 points, while allowing 76.3 per game.
+WINNING WHEN: The Miners are 5-0 when they make 10 or more 3-pointers and 4-10 when they fall shy of that mark.
+The Panthers are 5-0 when they hold opponents to a field goal percentage of 42.2 percent or worse, and 4-13 when opponents exceed that percentage.

-DID YOU KNOW: The disruptive Florida International defense has forced opponents to turn the ball over on 23 percent of all possessions, the 29th-best rate in the country.
-UTEP has a forced-turnover percentage of only 18.2 percent through 18 games (ranking the Miners 255th among Division I teams).
+DID YOU KNOW: Florida International as a team has made 10.7 3-pointers per game this season, which is eighth-most among Division I teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25